devilking5377/carryon/carryon-extension/SETUP.md

 4. Select the `carryon-extension` folder
 5. The extension should appear in your extensions list

-### 3. Configure the Extension
+### 3. Configure the Extension (Optional)
+The extension is pre-configured to work with the live deployment, but you can customize settings:
 1. Click the CarryOn extension icon in your browser toolbar
 2. Click "Settings" or expand the "Advanced" section
-3. Set API Base URL to: `http://localhost:5000`
+3. API Base URL is set to: `https://carryon-summarizer.vercel.app` (default)
+4. Adjust target sentences or auto-size as needed
-4. Click "Save"
+5. Click "Save" if you make changes
-5. You should see "API configured" status

 ### 4. Test the Extension
 1. Open the test page: `carryon-extension/test.html` in your browser